damian-dan/mea-domus/README.md

 # mea-domus
-Smart box using RPi to control temperature and in general ... surveillance
+Smart box using RPi to control temperature and in general ... surveillancek
 # Setup
 ## Prerequirements
-- PHP  7 (there is another repo about how to install PHP 7 on an ARM architecture)
+- PHP  7
 - composer
 - /usr/local/bin/gpio